Brandixitor/Strategy-game/README.md

               Basic terrain setup. </br>
               Added CameraController x,y,z axis movement, mouse and keymappping. </br> Fixed a bug where the camera should not cross the boarder of the game map. </br>
+              Added a Mouse ScrollWheel to zoom in and out. </br>